LowellInstruments/ddt/README.md

 ./dt_install_all.sh
 ````

+The previous command will take about 15 minutes.
 Any further installation tweak can be done at a later time running ``ddi``.

 ## Cell shield firmware update